 “The city has an obligation to settle this as soon as possible, because this has been dragging out and dragging out,” said Chipman.

 Some people suggest the city may be willing to drag its feet, given the rents they still receive from De Anza Cove.
-But City Councilman Kevin Faulkner, the former chairman of the Mission Bay Park Committee, says he want to see things finished up.
+But City Councilman Kevin Falconer, the former chairman of the Mission Bay Park Committee, says he want to see things finished up.

 “Every year that litigation continues is another year that property is not open for the public,” he said.
 “And that's what the property needs to be.
 Open for the public."